HactarCE/NDCell/docs/custom-rules/spec/operators.rst

 - ``a << b`` — `Bitshift left <https://en.wikipedia.org/wiki/Logical_shift>`_
 - ``~a`` — `Bitwise NOT <https://en.wikipedia.org/wiki/Bitwise_operation#NOT>`_

-All of these operations can be applied to integers and vectors.
+All of these operations can be applied to values of type :data:`Integer` and :data:`Vector`.
 Vector operations are applied componentwise.

 If an operation is applied to two vectors of different lengths, one vector is cast to the length of the other before the operation is applied.
 (See :ref:`vector-vector-conversion`.)